 Protecting your privacy online should be one of the priorities when it comes to your online behavior.
 Being mindful of the data you share on social media, the passwords you use, and the security of your information will help you protect your private information.

-As you can see, it’s no longer an issue exclusive for big enterprises and organizations, but everyone might be targeted by cybercriminals.
+As you can see, it’s no longer an issue exclusive to big enterprises and organizations, but everyone might be targeted by cybercriminals.